-FALL 2020, SPRING 2021, and SUMMER 2021 Modifications: For information on modifications to grading options policies, see our Fall 2020 and Spring 2021: Policy Modifications and FAQ and Summer 2021: Policy Modifications and FAQ pages.
-The page below covers general information about grading options.
+SUMMER 2021 Modifications: For information on Summer 2021 modifications to grading options policies, see our Summer 2021: Policy Modifications and FAQ pages.
+For information on modifications in other terms, see our COVID Policy Modifications by Term page.

 - Taking a course letter graded means that you will receive a grade on the A through F scale.
 Letter grades are calculated into your cumulative UC Berkeley GPA.